Dachshund: Etymology

-The name dachshund is of German origin, and means 'badger dog', from Dachs ('badger') and Hund ('dog, hound').
+The name Dachshund is of German origin, and means 'badger dog', from Dachs ('badger') and Hund ('dog, hound').
 The German word Dachshund is pronounced /de/.
 The pronunciation varies in English: variations of the first and second syllables include /ˈdɑːks-/, /ˈdæks-/ and /-hʊnt/, /-hʊnd/, /-ənd/.
-The first syllable may be incorrectly pronounced as /ˈdæʃ-/ by some English speakers.
+The first syllable may be pronounced as /ˈdæʃ-/ by some English speakers.
 Although Dachshund is a German word, in modern Germany, the dogs are more commonly known by the short name Dackel.
 Working dogs are less commonly known as Teckel.

-Because of their long, narrow build, they are often nicknamed wiener or sausage dog.
+Because of their long, narrow build, they are often nicknamed the wiener dog in the US and Canada or the sausage dog in the British Isles and Australasia.